A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Introduction

-The second case to consider would be when $C(I)$ is the half-plane.
-Even in this case I do not know a sharp lower bound, however in the last section I will discuss this case and present a conjecture for an interesting lower bound for $\alpha(n,\theta,I,S)$, where $I$ is the half-circle $\mathbb{S}^1_{+}$.
+\item When $C(I)$ is the half-plane: we shall discuss this case in the last section where an interesting lower bound for $\alpha(n,\theta,\mathbb{S}^1_{+},S)$ is conjectured. \end{itemize} \end{remark}

 The rest of this paper is devoted to the proof of Theorem \ref{main}.
-To achieve this goal, we shall first require several techniques (which we shall learn in Section $3$).
-There, I shall recall the theory of convexely-derived measures, measurable partitions and the localisation on the canonical Riemannian sphere.
-Section $4$ will deal with the proof of Theorem \ref{main}.
-And finally, Section $5$ contains further remarks concerning Theorem \ref{main} and Conjecture \ref{mine}.
+To achieve this goal, we first require some techniques: in section $2$ we recollect the theory of convexly-derived measures, measurable partitions and the localisation on the canonical Riemannian sphere.
+Section $3$ deals with the proof of Theorem \ref{main}.
+And finally, Section $4$ contains further remarks concerning Theorem \ref{main} and Conjecture \ref{mine}.